 This airplane is certificated in both the normal and utility category.
 The normal category is applicable to aircraft intended for non-aerobatic operations.
-These include any maneuvers incidental to normal flying, stalls (except whip stalls) and turns in which the angle of bank is not more than $60^{\circ}$ .
+These include any maneuvers incidental to normal flying, stalls (except whip stalls), lazy eights, chandelles, and turns in which the angle of bank is not more than $60^{\circ}$ .
+Aerobatic maneuvers, including spins, are not approved.